jspahrsummers/enemy-of-the-state/Enemy of the State.md

 # [fit] Programming is all about
 # [fit] abstraction

 ^ Why this talk?
 I could talk about concrete things, like RAC or how we build native apps at GitHub.
-However, I want to impart abstract knowledge, so this will be a less concrete talk than you're used to.
+However, I want to impart abstract knowledge, so this will be a less concrete talk than you’re used to.

-^ Don't let your eyes glaze over, though, because programming is all about abstraction, and an understanding of theory is hugely important for solving practical, real world problems.
+^ Don’t let your eyes glaze over, though, because programming is all about abstraction, and an understanding of theory is hugely important for solving practical, real world problems.

 ---